 To view the results of the ISCHEMIA-CKD Trial, click here.

-The International Study of Comparative Health Effectiveness with Medical and Invasive Approaches—Chronic Kidney Disease trial (ISCHEMIA-CKD) is an international comparative effectiveness study to determine the best way to manage stable ischemic heart disease (SIHD) in patients with advanced chronic kidney disease (eGFR <30 or on dialysis).
-Prior trials of strategy trials of revascularization versus medical therapy alone for SIHD have routinely excluded patients with CKD or enrolled a small proportion of such patients.
+The International Study of Comparative Health Effectiveness with Medical and Invasive Approaches—Chronic Kidney Disease trial (ISCHEMIA-CKD) is an international comparative effectiveness trial to determine the best way to manage chronic coronary disease in patients with advanced chronic kidney disease (eGFR <30 or on dialysis).
+Prior trials of strategy trials of revascularization versus medical therapy alone for chronic coronary disease have routinely excluded patients with CKD or enrolled a small proportion of such patients.
 As such, the evidence from randomized trials to drive decision making in this cohort is weak at best.

 This is a multicenter clinical trial which has randomized 777 participants with advanced CKD with moderate to severe ischemia on stress testing.
 Participants were randomly assigned to a routine invasive strategy (INV) with cardiac catheterization (cath) followed by revascularization (if feasible) plus optimal medical therapy (OMT) or to a conservative strategy (CON) of OMT, with cath and revascularization reserved for those who fail OMT.

-The trial is designed to run seamlessly in parallel to the main ISCHEMIA trial.
+- The trial was designed to run seamlessly in parallel to the main ISCHEMIA trial.

 - Primary Endpoint: Death or myocardial infarction